-Susan Ariel Aaronson, 1 October 2010
+Susan Ariel Aaronson 01 October 2010

 A future agenda for EU trade policy as if the real world really mattered

-Simon J Evenett, 25 September 2010
+Simon J Evenett 25 September 2010

 The 27 member states of the European Union pool their sovereignty on commercial policy matters, with the European Commission negotiating on their behalf.
 This institutional arrangement – representing over 10 trillion US dollars of spending power per annum and several trillion dollars of overseas investments – should confer upon EU negotiators substantial clout.
 Yet, the EU has closed few trade deals over the past 10 years.
 This clout could not bring the Doha Round to conclusion.
 Nor have many regional trade agreement (RTA) negotiations been completed.

 Tilting the playing field: FTAs and the changing pattern of protection

-Thomas Prusa, Robert Teh, 15 September 2010
+Thomas Prusa, Robert Teh 15 September 2010